-The real estate appraiser will typically use a few "approaches," typically three, to draw up the estimation of worth.
+The real estate appraiser must use a few "approaches," typically three, to arrive at the estimation of worth.

-Being the most commonly used approach, the Sales Comparison Approach tends to be the most precise and best indicator of value for a property.
+The Sales Comparison Approach is commonly the most definitive and clearest indicator of value for a house.

-There are many reasons to purchase an appraisal from (208) 782-0233 with the most common reason being real estate and mortgage transactions.
+There are many reasons to order an appraisal from (208) 782-0233 with the usual reason being real estate and mortgage transactions.

 To give you an edge when purchasing real estate.